About coaching AND ADVISORY

 -

-I work best with people who are ready to show up and do the thinking and the work to get from where they are to where they want to be.
+I work best with people who are ready to show up and do the thinking supported by me

 I work less well with people who are looking for someone to validate why everything is someone else’s fault - they might be right but it’s rarely helpful!